-The Tower of the Ladies, or Torre de las Damas with it’s open portico and pool in front can be found next to the Courtyard of the Lions.
-The area including the Tower of the Ladies and the Gardens are called the Partal of the Alhambra.
+The Partal of the Alhambra is the area including the Tower of the Ladies and the Gardens.
+The Tower of the Ladies, or Torre de las Damas with its open portico and pool in front can be found next to the Courtyard of the Lions.
 Back in the days this area had some nice little houses and beautiful gardens.
 Now you can still find nicely kept gardens with flower beds.

 General info Partal of the Alhambra

 Opening times Partal of the Alhambra: The Partal of the Alhambra is part of the Alhambra and follows the opening times of the Alhambra